BALI LOGISTICS AND TRAVEL INFORMATION

 • Insect repellent

-• Toiletries (sunblock, toothpaste, toothbrush, tongue scraper, flossers, face wash, nail clippers, contact lens solution, feminine products, etc. Think travel size and if possible biodegradable please!
+• Toiletries (sunblock, toothpaste, toothbrush, tongue scraper, flossers, face wash, nail clippers, contact lens solution, hair ties, etc. Think travel size and if possible biodegradable please!
 The hotel will also have toiletries)

 • Eye mask, ear plugs

 • Hat/baseball cap